 |Click here to view more photos.|

-The two photos below were taken by Karl-Heinz Ahles when USS ENTERPRISE was inport Norfolk, Va., on May 11, 1999, respectively in September 1998.
+The two photos below were taken by Karl-Heinz Ahles and show USS ENTERPRISE atNaval Base Norfolk, Va., on May 11, 1999, respectively in September 1998.

 The photos below were taken by me and show the USS ENTERPRISE at Naval Base Norfolk, Va., on October 27 and 29, 2010, after completing the Composite Training Unit Exercise in preparation for her upcoming and final deployment.